 If your prostate is too large or if you are affected by complications such as urinary retention, bladder stones, or blocked kidneys, you may require surgery instead.

-Dr Lincoln Tan is a consultant urologist and accredited robotic surgeon at Mount Elizabeth Hospital.
+Dr Lincoln Tan is a Consultant Urologist and accredited Robotic Surgeon.
 He specialises in the treatment of prostate conditions, including prostate enlargement.
 With extensive experience in managing prostate health, he focuses on advanced diagnostic techniques, particularly for prostate cancer.
 Known for his compassionate care, Dr Tan prioritises understanding and addressing his patients' concerns, ensuring optimal treatment outcomes.

 Location